Self-Hosted Docker Installation Guide

 Portal won't start

-• Check logs: docker compose logs
+• Check the logs first: docker compose logs portal

-• Check for port conflicts on 3000.
+• Check for port conflicts on 3000 (or whatever SERVER_PORT you set).

 Agents can't connect